thunderbird/webext-docs/browserAction.rst

          :name: ``popup``
          :type: (string or null)

          The html file to show in a popup.
-If set to the empty string (''), no popup is shown.
+Can be set to an empty string to not open a popup.
+Cleared by setting it to ``null`` (button will use the manifest value).

       .. api-member::